felixlu/awesome-stars/topics.md

 - [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any
-- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - :mag: AI orchestration framework to build customizable, production-ready LLM applications.
-Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your d
+- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - AI orchestration framework to build customizable, production-ready LLM applications.
+Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your data.
+W
 - [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI
 - [shadow2496/VITON-HD](https://github.com/shadow2496/VITON-HD) - Official PyTorch implementation of "VITON-HD: High-Resolution Virtual Try-On via Misalignment-Aware Normalization" (CVPR 2021)
 - [TradeMaster-NTU/TradeMaster](https://github.com/TradeMaster-NTU/TradeMaster) - TradeMaster is an open-source platform for quantitative trading empowered by reinforcement learning :fire: :zap: :rainbow: